Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: Discussion and Outlook

 \paragraph{Matroids.}

 The study of matroids in phylogenetics has become an active research area in recent years \cite{AK:06,DHS:14,Francisco2009,HOLLERING2021142,MaayanLevy24}.
 A classical question in this context is to find ``minimum closure-representatives'', i.e., minimum-sized subsets $R' \subseteq R$ where $R$ encodes partial information about phylogenetic networks or trees and $R'$ satisfies $\mathrm{CL}(R') = \mathrm{CL}(R)$ for a well-defined closure operator $\mathrm{CL}$ \cite{SH:18,MaayanLevy24}.
+For example, let $\mathscr R$ be a set of triples that is compatible with a tree $T$, i.e., all triples in $\mathscr R$ are displayed by $T$ according to \axiom{T1}.
+Let $\mathfrak T_{\mathscr R}$ denote the set of all trees compatible with $\mathscr R$, and let $\mathscr R(T)$ be the set of triples displayed by $T$ according to \axiom{T1}.
+Then the intersection

-In certain cases, such as triplets in trees, these minimum-sized sets $R'$ form the bases of a matroid, so they all have the same size and can be determined using a simple greedy algorithm~\cite{SH:18}.
-In our setting, this corresponds to finding minimum-sized subsets $R' \subseteq R$ such that $\cl(R') = \cl(R)$.
+contains precisely those triples that are displayed by every tree compatible with $\mathscr R$.
+In this setting, the minimum-size subsets $\mathscr R'$ with $\mathrm{CL}(\mathscr R')=\mathrm{CL}(\mathscr R)$ form the bases of a matroid and can be found by a simple greedy algorithm~\cite{SH:18}.
+As shown by M.\ Levy, these type of matroids are graphic, i.e., they are isomorphic to the cycle matroid of some undirected graph \cite{MaayanLevy24}.
+In our setting of relations, this corresponds to finding minimum-sized subsets $R' \subseteq R$ such that $\cl(R') = \cl(R)$.
 However, as illustrated in Figure~\ref{fig:no-matroid}, it can happen that $|R'| \neq |R''|$ for different minimum-sized subsets, showing that, in general, no matroid structure underlies LCA constraints and their closure.
 The latter raises the question of how difficult it is to find a minimum-sized subset $R' \subseteq R$ for a realizable relation $R$ such that $\cl(R') = \cl(R)$.
 Moreover, one may restrict attention to relations $R$ that can be realized by particular classes of networks, for example, phylogenetic trees.
-This leads to the question of whether there exist network classes $\mathcal{N}$ for which the tuple
+This leads to the question of whether there exist network classes $\mathscr{N}$ for which the tuple

-forms a matroid, with $R$ a relation realized by some network $N \in \mathcal{N}$.
-Moreover, if we restrict $R$ to relations that contain ``full information'' about the underlying network, i.e., $R = \rel_N$ for some network $N \in \mathcal{N}$, does this make it easier to determine minimum-sized subsets $R' \subseteq R$ such that $\cl(R') = \cl(\rel_N) = \rel_N$?
+forms a matroid, with $R$ a relation realized by some network $N \in \mathscr{N}$.
+Moreover, if we restrict $R$ to relations that contain ``full information'' about the underlying network, i.e., $R = \rel_N$ for some network $N \in \mathscr{N}$, does this make it easier to determine minimum-sized subsets $R' \subseteq R$ such that $\cl(R') = \cl(\rel_N) = \rel_N$?
 Similar questions can be asked for tuples $(R,S)$.